Loycifer/resRand.js/README.md

 ```
 ---
 #####Boolean [[?]](https://developer.mozilla.org/en-US/docs/Glossary/Boolean)
 A boolean is a type that represents true or false.
-Booleans are typed without quotes, and are the standard return type of comparisons.
+Booleans are typed without quotes, and are the standard return type of comparisons and logical evaluations.
 ```javascript
 var isFourMoreThanThree = 4 > 3;
 var canPigsSwim = true;